 An important principle underlying how schools respond to the specific duties is proportionality.
-This means that, for example, more information is expected from a large secondary school than from a small primary, and more than one equality objective is expected.
+This means that, for example, more is expected from a large secondary school than from a small primary.

 A second important principle is flexibility.
 This means that each individual school is permitted, and indeed expected, to interpret the legislation in ways which are appropriate to its own context, neighbourhood, history and circumstances.